Special Education Agencies & Programs

 Intervention Central provides teachers, schools, and districts with free resources to help promote positive classroom behaviors and foster effective learning among all children and youth.
 The site was created by Jim Wright, a school psychologist and school administrator from Central New York.

 LD OnLine provides accurate and up-to-date information and advice about learning disabilities and ADHD.
-The site features hundreds of helpful articles, multimedia, monthly columns by noted experts, first person essays, children’s writing and artwork, a comprehensive resource guide, very active forums, and a Yellow Pages referral directory of professionals, schools, and products.
-There is also a comprehensive questions and answers section
+The site features hundreds of helpful articles, multimedia, monthly columns by noted experts, first-person essays, children’s writing and artwork, a comprehensive resource guide, very active forums, and a Yellow Pages referral directory of professionals, schools, and products.

 PINE empowers school systems to rethink autism and transform inclusive practices.
 Through education, mentorship, and support, the program shifts professional thinking, improving educational outcomes not just for neurodiverse students, but for everyone.